Drag13/react-learning-course-short/PROGRAM.md

 - Install MobX
 - Implement same functionality with MobX

-## 6 Lecture: Styling, CSS Modules and Styled Components
+## 6 Lecture: Styling in React - from plain CSS to CSS in JS

 ### Key points:

-- Preprocessores
+- Default way
-- CSS Modules
+- Using CSS modules
+- Preprocessors
 - CSS in JS

 ### Home task: